ipcjk/mlxsh/README.md

     	Path to a ssh private key \(in openssh2-format\) that will be used for connections -label string
-    	label-selection for run commands on a group of routers, e.g. 'location=munich,environment=prod' -password string
+    	label-selection for run commands on a group of routers, e.g. 'location=munich,environment=prod' -nocolor
+    	Disable color printing when output line is a terminal -password string
     	user password
   -q	quiet mode, no output except error on connecting & co